RIP-Comm/clementine/README.md

 All of those command are just a wrapper around `cargo run` and they are just for convenience.
 If you want more control on the execution of the emulator you can use `cargo run` directly.

+Another requirement is to have somewhere a file that represents the bios of the GBA.
+By default it is looking for `gba_bios.bin` in local folder.
+It is pretty easy to find online.

 ```zsh
 # simple run of a rom in debug mode
 just run <rom>